 True Grits is able to welcome six on board, with three ensuite cabins – the Master, a VIP double and twin bunk room for crew.
 The spacious and inviting Master’s athwartship layout delivers more space than the standard layout for this model, while the Queen VIP located forward is another generously proportioned space.
 The main saloon is a welcoming space to gather, with a u-shaped dinette, bar/galley, lounge seating and a 42’ television.
 Classic styling features materials including Amtico teak flooring, cherry wood, marbles and leather.

-Please complete the form below to send us an Email and we will respond to your inquiry shortly.
+Please complete the form below and we will respond to your inquiry shortly.

 With a yachting background that spans forty years, Roy Sea has expertise in many of the world’s leading yacht brands and brokerages: Broward, Burger Boat Company, Christensen, Feadship, Jarrett Bay Yacht Sales (Hatteras, Grand Banks and Albemarle), Merrill Stevens, Ocean Alexander, Palmer Johnson, Vicem USA and Viking to name but a few.